-The stories we tell shape who we are and how we act in the world.
+The stories we tell shape who we are and how we act.
 If we can learn to tell more stories about the land we live on and the plants and animals around us, we will come to know, appreciate and care for them.

-From July 8 to August 19, 2020, we offered a brand-new arts-based program with youth participants across B.C.!
+From July 8 to August 19, 2020, we offered a brand-new arts-based program with youth participants province-wide!
 Youth developed oral and written storytelling skills while exploring how plants of all kinds connect a person to place.
-Participants also exchanged personal stories with an older adult (50+) that they already knew, connecting about relationships they each have to plants and place, including tree-climbing, forest foraging, gardening and how plants are often a part of celebrations.
+Participants also exchanged personal stories with an older adult (50+) that they already knew, connecting about their relationships to plants and places, including tree-climbing, forest foraging, gardening and how plants are connected to health and celebrations.

 Participants will learn useful interview skills to gather stories and consider the many uses of all kinds of plants.
 They will be guided in pulling out their bright thinking to adapt ideas and stories into creative nonfiction and poetry.

-This program is made possible by a collaboration between Sierra Club BC and FUTURES/forward: a national, community-engaged arts mentorship program, funded by the McConnell Foundation and the City of Vancouver.
+This program was made possible by a collaboration between Sierra Club BC and FUTURES/forward: a national, community-engaged arts mentorship program, funded by the McConnell Foundation and the City of Vancouver.